tyaga/sfVkontaktePlugin/README.md

 		<? include_component('sfVkontakteFetch', 'init')?>

-9. Put your VK App settings in settings.yml
+9. Put your VK App settings in settings.yml.
+Optionally add SF_ROOT/config/settings.yml to your VCS ignore.
+It allow you to have two instances of your VK App with different settings

 		$ cp SF_ROOT/plugins/sfVkontaktePlugin/config/settings-example.yml SF_ROOT/config/settings.yml
 		$ vi SF_ROOT/config/settings.yml

-Optionally add SF_ROOT/config/settings.yml to your VCS ignore.
-It allow you to have two instances of your VK App with different settings

-10. Setup the database and model, add to your schema.yml this model schema:
+10. Setup the database and model.
+Add to your User model actAs **Apiuser** behaviour.
+Currently you have to use name **User** to you user model, I will rewrite it soon.

 		User:
 		  actAs:
-	    	Timestampable: { updated: { disabled: true } }
 		    Apiuser:

-Currently you have to use name "User" to you user model, I will rewrite it soon.

 11. Build and load your schema, or import sql manually.
-Then publish plugin assets
+Then publish plugin assets.

 		$ ./symfony doctrine:build --all --and-load
 		$./symfony plugin:publish:assets

+That's all.

+## Documentation